BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-this behavior stops us from performing move operatons, as we can't move from const, so we must perform a copy/assignment operator, which is a performance issue.
+this behavior stops us from performing move operations, as we can't move from const, so we must perform a copy/assignment operator, which is a performance issue.

 > Don't `const` local values that need to take advantage of implicit moe-on-return operations